radarlabs/documentation/docs/tutorials/analyzing-where-key-customer-interactions-occur.md

 ```

 #### Android
 The best way to add the SDK to your project is via Gradle.
-See the [SDK installation guide](/sdk/android#install-sdk).
+See the [Android SDK installation guide](/sdk/android#install-sdk).

 When your app starts, in application `onCreate()`, initialize the SDK with your publishable API key.